heejinssss/algorithm-archive/README.md

-# Solving Algorithm & Query problems
+# Solving Algorithm & Query problem
 A repo for solving and studying algorithm and query problems